 A two-story blockhouse and two-gun battery on the eastern side of town adjacent to the old lighthouse, at the end of present-day Patrick Street.
 No remains.

 (1813 - 1815, 1866), St. Andrews

-A blockhouse and four-gun battery opposite Robbinston, ME to protect the ferry across the river.
+A blockhouse and four-gun battery opposite Robbinston, ME to protect the ferry across the river at the Western Channel.
 It was later demolished for the Fairmount Algonquin Hotel's golf course.
+No remains.

 Indian Island Post